 What makes you think you need a brand-new consumer unit anyway?

-A residual current device (rcd) is a device that helps prevent electrocution and fire.
+Rcds help prevent electrocution and fire.
 If you are looking at your electrical setup now and see something which does not have a test button anywhere in sight – then, yes, you have something relatively old one by modern standards.

 Power for every circuit (lights, sockets, shower, cooker etc.) will be switched off whilst the old unit is removed, circuits tested and finally replaced.
 Sometimes additional work can be required – like extending cables to allow the new unit to be relocated elsewhere if necessary.
-If you work from home and need mains power or Internet access (your phone line is unaffected, although the broadband equipment won’t work without power), then bear this in mind if you need to work whilst the distribution board is being replaced.
+If you work from home and need mains power or Internet access (your phone line is unaffected, although the broadband equipment won’t work without power), then bear this in mind if you need to work whilst the unit is being replaced.

 Replacing a domestic consumer unit can take a complete working day, sometimes longer if there is additional work required such as upgrading the main earth and bonding connections.
 Once installed, your electrical installation will provide additional protection for your home, garden, office, shop or club – and everyone using it.
 A sticker will be placed on the new board with the recommended re-test date and you will be provided with an electrical installation and building compliance certificate.